Jami' al-tawarikh: Contemporary manuscripts

 The Jāmiʿ al-tawārīkh was the center of an industry for a time, no doubt in part due to the political importance of its author.
 The workshop was ordered to produce one manuscript each in Arabic and Persian every year, which were to be distributed to different cities.
 Although approximately 20 of the first generation of manuscripts were produced, very few survive, which are described below.
 Other later copies were made from the first set, with some illustrations and history added to match current events.

 Arabic manuscripts

 The earliest known copy is in Arabic, dated to the early 1300s.
-Only portions of it have survived, divided into two parts between the University of Edinburgh (151 folios) and the Khalili Collection of Islamic Art (59 folios), although some researchers argue for these being from two different copies.
+Only portions of it have survived, divided into two parts between the University of Edinburgh (Or Ms 20, 151 folios) and the Khalili Collection of Islamic Art (MSS 727, 59 folios), although some researchers argue for these being from two different copies.
 Both sections come from the second volume, with the pages interwoven.
-The Edinburgh part covers some of the earlier history up through a section about the Prophet Muhammad, and then this story is continued in the Khalili portion, with further narratives weaving back and forth between the two collections, ending with the final section also being in the Edinburgh collection.
+The Edinburgh part covers some of the earlier history up through a section about Muhammad, and then this story is continued in the Khalili portion, with further narratives weaving back and forth between the two collections, ending with the final section also being in the Edinburgh collection.